DAAK543/azure-database-migration571/README.md

 ## Milestone 7 - Microsoft Entra Directory Integration

-Giving the advancements in today's cloud-computing space, the need for secure and seemless access management has become a high priority.
+Given recent advancements in today's cloud-computing space, the need for secure and seemless access management has become a high priority.
 Microsoft Entra ID is a Microsoft's cloud-based identity and access management service that helps organizations to manage and secure their users, applications and data.
 However, when it comes to Azure resources such as Azure SQL Database and others, traditional username/password login-based authentication may not meet the required level of security and convenience necessary for today's cloud-based applications.
 Hence, the need for Microsoft Entra ID integration.